 The Investigation

-The ruins of the Capitol Hotel
+The ruins of the Capitol Hotel as they are today. |

 After following the remains of a dirt road deep into two miles of thick Midwestern woods and climbing over fallen trees, large boulders, and a dried-up streambed, I had glanced up from navigating the uneven surface of the path beneath my feet to get my bearings during my search for Vishnu.
 I stared for a moment, my mind taking a second to comprehend what popped up right in front of me from its shroud of trees, and then gaped in awe.
 Looming out of the forest is the only completely intact remainder of Vishnu Springs - the Capitol Hotel.